 Adolescent Connectedness & Empowerment Lab

 We are broadly interested in positive youth development approaches, with an emphasis on interventions that leverage the power of mentoring relationships and networks of support.
 We recently were awarded 3 years of funding from the William T Grant Foundation to conduct an evaluation of an intervention designed to teach first-generation college students to cultivate mentoring relationships and social capital during the transition to college.
-More generally, we are interested in school and community-based programming and social emotional learning.
-For example, in collaboration with the Center for Restorative Justice at Suffolk, we are investigating restorative justice practices among system-involved youth and families as well as in school settings.
-Additional research topics include youth activism, school-based mental health services, and out-of-school learning.
+More generally, we are interested in studying school and community-based programs that empower young people and promote social-emotional learning.
+Some additional lab research topics include school-based mental health services, mental health stigma, positive affect, youth community organizing, and youth engagement in climate activism.

 Sarah Schwartz, PhD